warphunter/srch/README.md

 Srch consists of one single 2700 lines C source file which can be compiled for Unix/Linux.
 Building it for Windows requires a little more, and the necessary source code is located in the "win" subdirectory.

 To build it for Unix/Linux, you just need gcc(1) and make(1).
 Just run "make".
+On Linux you can even avoid make(1), and compile it running "gcc -O2 srch.c -o srch -l pthread".

 To build it for Windows (on a Linux machine), run "make win".
 You need to have mingw-w64, mingw-w64-common and mingw-w64-x86-64-dev installed to be able to compile for 64-bit Windows, and additionally mingw-w64-i686-dev to compile for 32-bit.